comeaujoseph/crypto-tracker/README.md

 - Load
 - Stress

 Unit & Integration testing should be a part of the CI/CD.

 Performance, load, and stress testing should be done ad hoc.
-Before going to production, these 3 types of testing should be done to ensure that resources are provision correctly.
+Before going to production, these 3 types of testing should be done to ensure that resources are provisioned correctly.

 <!-- Features -->
 ## Features